 The Academy will be selecting a group of individuals to participate in a series of Trainee Drumline Masterclasses as well.
 Those participants will be offered a series of masterclasses held in tandem with the monthly camp experiences in Arizona.
 More information will be made available at the auditions in December.

 The Audition camps will be held on the first weekends in December 2016.
-This audition weekend will be held at a school facility in the greater Phoenix area.
+This audition weekend will be held at Casa Grande H.S. facility just south of the greater Phoenix area.
 All interested individuals are encouraged to attend the audition camp.
 The format of this move-in experience is intended to educate and inform all attendees while providing an opportunity for the staff to evaluate those who are vying for a position in the 2017 corps.
 Students who are not necessarily able to perform with the corps in 2017, but are hoping to join sometime in the future are STRONGLY encouraged to attend this audition camp.
 Understanding the physical requirements, technique programs, and work ethic required is the best way to ensure future acceptance into the corps.
 The more exposure the staff has to the performers, the better the chances are to gaining a future member spot.
 The cost for the Audition camp is $100, which includes the cost for housing, food, audition shirt, and materials for the weekend ($25 discount if paid by December 1).

 Registration/move-in begins at 5:30pm, Orientation/Auditions begin at 7:30pm on Friday